Loading Programs

 December 3 @ 7:00 pm - 8:30 pm EST

 Audiences who have been with City of Asylum since we first launched online programming amid the COVID-19 pandemic will be familiar with Damon Young’s “How To Survive in America” livestreamed series.
-With guests like Nana Kwame Adjei-Brenyah (Friday Black, Chain-Gang All Stars), Bassey Ikpi (I’m Telling The Truth, But I’m Lying), Kiese Laymon (Heavy), and more, Damon offered audiences a front seat to six intimate episodes of heartfelt, humorous, honest conversations with his fellow writers and friends.
+With guests like Nana Kwame Adjei-Brenyah (Friday Black, Chain-Gang All Stars), Bassey Ikpi (I’m Telling The Truth, But I’m Lying), Kiese Laymon (Heavy), and more, Damon offered audiences a front row seat to six intimate episodes of heartfelt, humorous, honest conversations with his fellow writers and friends.

 Making the leap from screen to stage, the series makes its in-person debut this December with new friends and a new topic of conversation: how to survive as an artist in America.
 The program will take the form of a panel, rather than one-on-one discussion.
 Moderated by Damon, fellow writers and friends Joy Priest, Adriana Ramirez, and Jesse Washington will discuss the realities of artist finances and the importance of community and collaboration to maintain a sense of security and support as creatives.